 Goalscorer markets – to score first, last, next, anytime, twice or more in a game – are also popular.
 The correct score betting is another that gamblers like.
 You can even combine these elements together in a single bet, called a wincast (match winner and player to score) or a scorecast (player to score and correct result).

 Can I bet on my mobile?

-Unlike other US sports, a handicapping element to the moneyline in soccer may be housed under a different market name created by oddsmakers.
+Unlike other US sports, a handicapping element to the moneyline in football may be housed under a different market name created by oddsmakers.

-The odds on a soccer match can be expressed differently depending on where in the world you are.
+The odds on a football match can be expressed differently depending on where in the world you are.
 British and Irish sportsbooks use fractional odds.
-If you back a soccer team to win at 6/4, that means for every $4 you wager on them you win $6 (plus your stake back) if they emerge victorious.
+If you back a football team to win at 6/4, that means for every $4 you wager on them you win $6 (plus your stake back) if they emerge victorious.

 In Europe and beyond, decimal odds are used.
 Here, for example, you back Brazil to win the World Cup at 6.00, that means for every $1 you gamble you will get a return of $6 ($5 of which is profit) if they lift the trophy.

 In moneyline terms, a plus or minus sign will appear next to a team.
-The plus means that soccer side are underdogs, while the minus indicates betting favorites.
+The plus means that football side are underdogs, while the minus indicates betting favorites.